 Basic EPS is computed by dividing net income by the weighted-average number of common shares outstanding for the year, less the average number of nonvested restricted stock awards.
 Diluted EPS reflects the potential dilution from the issuance of additional shares of common stock caused by the exercise of stock options and restricted stock awards.
 In addition, nonvested share-based payment awards that contain nonforfeitable rights to dividends or dividend equivalents are considered participating securities and are included in the computation of EPS pursuant to the two-class method.
-The two-class method is an earnings allocation formula that determines EPS for each class of common stock and participating security according to dividends declared (or accumulated) and participation rights in undistributed earnings.
-ESOP shares are considered outstanding for basic and diluted EPS when the shares are committed to be released.
+The two-class method is an earnings allocation formula that determines EPS for each class of common stock and participating securities are considered outstanding for basic and diluted EPS when the shares are committed to be released.
 Net income is allocated between the common stock and participating securities pursuant to the two-class method, based on their rights to receive dividends, participate in earnings, or absorb losses.
 See "Note 16 - Net Income per Share" for further discussion on the Company's EPS.